computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 [mothersbrooklyn.com](https://mothersbrooklyn.com)

-burger, lemonade, and then stop coding
+According to Kelsey Hunter, the ideal Mother's coding session starts with a burger, then a lemonade, and later in the day, a beer when it's time to stop coding.
+Mother's has a log of outlets, ok wifi, and a backyard for phone calls.

 + plugs
 + ok wifi